Kazakhstan tells Ukraine to stop attacking CPC terminal after oil exports halted

 Ukraine says its attacks on infrastructure deep inside Russia are justified as it is fighting for its existence in what it casts as an imperial-style war launched by Russia which has targeted Ukraine's energy sector ahead of winter.

-Russian officials say the Ukrainian attacks amount to terrorism and that European powers are now engaged in a hybrid war against Russia, which includes using Western intelligence agencies to help Kyiv target infrastructure deep inside Russia.
+Russia's foreign ministry says the Ukrainian attacks amount to "acts of terrorism" and Russian officials say European powers are engaged in a hybrid war against Russia, which includes using Western intelligence agencies to help Kyiv target infrastructure deep inside Russia.

+The ministry said the attacks threaten freedom of navigation in the region.
 REUTERS